 The Colong Foundation for Wilderness, the Blue Mountains Conservation, Lithgow Environment Group and the Colo Committee have advanced a 39,000 hectare Stage 2 proposal to reserve all of the remaining parts of the Newnes Plateau and surrounding sandstone uplands.

 - Gardens of Stone II reserve proposal (18.7Mb).

-The Gardens of Stone II offers to the general public that part of the Gardens of Stone landscape with the most easily accessed features and brings the Gardens of Stone to the majority of people.
+Gardens of Stone 2 offers the general public that part of the Gardens of Stone landscape with the most easily accessible features and brings the Gardens of Stone to the majority of people.